The Day of the Triffids (2009 TV series): Part two

-Bill and Coker are nearly killed during a late-night ambush by a group of Triffids.
-Fearing the worst is yet to come they both travel on foot to a new religious colony run by Durrant (Vanessa Redgrave), now the Mother Superior.
-Despite its secluded location, Bill is aware that the Triffids may return, and worse, could reproduce faster thanks to a cluster of beehives.
-Bill decides to leave for Shirning, hoping to find his estranged father Dennis Masen (Brian Cox) and with it a solution to stop the Triffids.
-Outside the church he finds the body of Father Thomas, sacrificed by Durrant to the Triffids.
-He returns in anger, surprising Durrant, who leaves the colony, insisting that the society will collapse without her.
-Several days follow and Bill has continued to journey towards his father's house.
-During the journey, he meets two orphaned but sighted girls Imogen (Julia Joyce) and Susan (Jenn Murray), who almost kill him with potshots in the process.
-The three journey to Shirning but are ambushed by a mysterious figure, who reveals himself as Dennis Masen.
-Upon returning to Shirning House, protected from Triffid attacks by a powerful electric fence, Bill is re-united with Jo, who narrowly escaped Torrence's men the night before.
-Dennis reveals to Bill his plan to stop the Triffids, intending to genetically engineer a new species to neutralise the old one.
-Though Bill finds the idea absurd, he nonetheless agrees to retrieve the last part of the experiment, a male Triffid head.
+Bill and Coker are nearly killed during a late-night attack by a group of triffids.
+Fearing the worst is yet to come they travel on foot to a new religious colony run by Durrant (Vanessa Redgrave), now the Mother Superior.
+Despite its secluded location, Bill is aware that the triffids may return, and worse, could reproduce faster thanks to a cluster of beehives.
+He decides to leave for Shirning, hoping to find his estranged father Dennis (Brian Cox) and a solution to stop the triffids.
+Outside the church, he finds the body of Father Thomas, sacrificed by Durrant to the triffids.
+He returns in anger and surprises Durrant, who leaves the colony and insists that the society will collapse without her.

+During his journey to Shirning, Bill meets two orphaned but sighted girls, Imogen (Julia Joyce) and Susan (Jenn Murray), who almost kill him with potshots in the process.
+The three arrive but are ambushed by a mysterious figure, who reveals himself as Dennis.
+Upon returning to Shirning House, protected from triffid attacks by a powerful electric fence, Bill is reunited with Jo, who narrowly escaped Torrence's men the night before.
+Dennis reveals to Bill his plan to stop the triffids, intending to genetically engineer a new species to neutralise the old one.
+Though Bill finds the idea absurd, he agrees to retrieve the last part of the experiment, a male triffid head.